Social security agreement

 You can seek treatment from a general practitioner either at a community health centre or at a private physician´s office.

-The doctor will invoice you for treatment in various ways.
-Usually, the doctor will ask to see your Medicare card.
-Medicare will then reimburse the cost of your treatment directly to the doctor and you will not need to pay anything.
-Appointments with certain specialists in the public sector are fee too.
+Invoicing for your treatment can happen in various ways.
+You can be asked to show your Medicare card and Medicare will reimburse the cost of your treatment directly to the doctor and you will not need to pay anything.
+It is however possible, that you will get reimbursement retrospectively from Medicare after you have paid the invoice and submitted application to Medicare.

 You can pay the invoice yourself and apply for partial reimbursement on the basis of receipts from a Medicare office.
 In some cases, once you have paid your invoice, the doctor´s office can send an application for reimbursement to Medicare electronically, which means that you receive the amount in your bank account later on.
 Alternatively, you can take the unpaid invoice to a Medicare office.
 You receive a cheque from the office made out to your doctor which covers some of your treatment costs.
 You have to take the cheque to your doctor and pay him or her the co-payment as well.

-As a rule, the costs of dental care are not reimbursed, except for certain treatments covered by the Chronic Disease Management programme.
+As a rule, the costs of dental care are not reimbursed.
 The costs of supplementary medical care services, such as physiotherapy or the services of a psychologist are not, as a general rule, reimbursed.

 You pay the costs of patient transport yourself.